csgis/geonode_ansible/README.md

 git clone https://github.com/csgis/geonode_ansible.git
 ```

-Add the user and key settings used for installation to your `hosts` file
+Add the user and key settings used for installation to your `hosts` file.
+> Pay special attention here!
+The user gets ownership of several files/folders and should be member of sudoers.

 ```
 [geonode]